CSSS/csss-site/README.md

     - [Django-mailbox](#django-mailbox)

 ## Basic Instructions that were used for Site creation

-How the CSSS Site version 3 is being set up

 By: Jace Manshadi
 Position: Webmaster Summer 2017 - Present